valentinbr16/valentinbr16/README.md

 - :toolbox: What tools do I use ?

      I am using Visual Studio Code to write my code.
-I learned some languages like HTML, CSS, Python, PHP or JavaScript, and some frameworks as Symfony, React native or ReactJS, for which I have a preference...
+I learned some languages like HTML, CSS, Python, PHP or JavaScript, and some frameworks such as Symfony, React native or ReactJS, for which I have a preference...

 - 📫 How to reach me ?